 Hi.
 My name is Anatoly Smirnov.
 I am the author of this studio and would like to tell you about the «Jazz» studio so you can understand it a bit more than if you were just looking at the photos.
 Given my theatre and film background, I realized that I built the interior on the experience that I got from my profession.
 Furthermore, I believe that by following a particular order of actions in the studio, like a musician playing from a score, you can better understand and appreciate this studio.
 To make it clear I will start with myself and tell you everything in order.

-Drawing of the Ash Tree
+the Ash Tree

 What does your eye catch first when you are in the studio?
 The “Jazz” studio has several key components.
 The first one is the floor and what it’s made of.
 As an actor by profession, I unconsciously tried to get away from pretending by prioritizing interaction with the noble tree instead of an artificial imitation (laminate) and, thus, selected an ash tree for a base – a parquet with a beautiful pattern.
 I would say, this floor is a direct reference to the stage.